dineshraja07/GraphQl-study/README.md

-   H2 database - just a embedded database spring reactive web - alternative for spring web to enable like webflux and netty server spring R2DBC- reactive repository for the spring web flux to achieve reactive programming in spring boot to handle multiple request and enable non blocking I/O operations
+   H2 database - just a embedded database spring reactive web - alternative for spring web to enable like webflux and netty server spring R2DBC- reactive repository for the spring web flux to achieve reactive programming in spring boot to handle multiple request and enable non blocking I/O operations spring cloud gateway or gateway - > for create common entry point for all the microservices spring JPA- for hibernate